Trading Taxes in Australia

 Day Trading Tax Calculator

 For example, let’s say you bought Litecoin with your Bitcoin.
 With your one Bitcoin, you could purchase fifty-two Litecoins.
 The price of one Bitcoin is currently around $22,000.
-The ATO would recognize you disposed of your single Bitcoin for $22,000 worth of Litecoin.
+The ATO would recognize that you disposed of your single Bitcoin for $22,000 worth of Litecoin.
 They would also recognize that fifty-two Litecoins cost $22,000.
 You need to keep a record of these transactions.

 The tax office will want to know whether you made a profit or loss.
-To do that you find the final total of the following calculation:
+To do that, you find the final total of the following calculation:

 Sales proceeds – acquisition cost – other associated costs